Dunkeld & Birnam railway station: Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

-As of May 2022, there are ten departures northbound to Inverness and eleven to Perth each weekday, with six trains going to and five to Edinburgh Waverley, including the Caledonian Sleeper service.
+As of May 2026, there are ten departures northbound to Inverness and southbound to Perth each weekday, with six trains going to and four to Edinburgh Waverley.
 On Sundays, there are 4 trains per day to Inverness (one of which extends to Elgin) and, southbound, four trains to Edinburgh Waverley (including the LNER Highland Chieftain service) and two to Glasgow Queen Street.
+In addition, the Caledonian Sleeper runs to London Euston six nights per week.